 - 1. Inform calculation input values with on-site observations and measured data. - Prepare transparent calculations in a readily readable and usable form based on building documentation from plans, equipment schedules, field confirmations, observations and tests. - Document calculation processes, formulas, as well as assumptions used and their sources. - Where inputs must assign efficiencies, rates, and other values that are not readily measurable, the basis of such assignments must be clearly stated. - Identify equipment part-load profiles, operating conditions, and associated efficiencies. - Confirm operating schedules for seasonal variations, zone variations, overtime usage, cleaning schedules and practices. - 2.
 Inform and tune.
-Calibrate pre-retrofit energy consumption estimated for each system involved in an ECM to the estimated or measured energy end-use consumption.
-Compare estimated energy savings to "rules of thumb" or "back-of-the-envelope" calculations, and previous estimates from similar past projects.
-Inform inputs based on actual building data. - 3.
-Account for interactive effects with building heating and cooling loads, as well as interactions between measures where required. - 4.
-Use findings to meet project objectives and provide added value.
+Compare measured parameters associated with pre-retrofit energy consumption for each system involved in an ECM to estimates or previous energy consumption figures to ensure that they are reasonable.
+Compare estimated energy savings to "rules of thumb" or "back-of-the-envelope" calculations, and previous estimates from similar past projects. - 3.
+For lighting projects only, account for any interactive effects, where required, with building heating and cooling loads, as well as interactions between the lighting measures themselves (e.g. changing lamps, together with installing lighting controls). - 4.
+Use findings to determine whether project objectives are met (e.g. energy saving targets).